 Vineyards & Breweries

 There’s no shortage of wineries and breweries around Blue Ridge.
 Bear Claw Vineyards offers mountain views to enjoy while sipping their red and white varieties, including the popular Cayuga White.
 They also have a treehouse where you can spend a night or longer.
 Another favorite is Serenberry Vineyards, which offers tastings of their sweet whites and rose.
-Sip on IPAs at Grumpy Old Men Brewing, a micro-brewery that has been open since 2012.
-Fannin Brewing started as a winery but pivoted to beer, where they found success with their pumpkin and brown ales.

 Spend time on the water, including Lake Blue Ridge, which was formed by a hydroelectric dam.
 Lake Blue Ridge Marina is a place to put in your boat or rent one, along with paddleboards and paddle boats.